 It is difficult to ensure that every congested roadway in the region is being monitored.
 While CMP activities are both interactive and comprehensive, the availability of resources and data guides the assessment of congestion in the region.
 As technology continues to advance, data will become more readily available allowing more corridors to be analyzed in the CMP.
 PVPC will consider adding corridors at the request of a communities' chief elected official.
 If requested to do so, PVPC will perform 3 days of travel time data collection.
 If the data verifies congestion, PVPC will consider adding the corridor.
-The process which PVPC uses to verify congestion is detailed in the RTP Appendix.
-PVPC can discontinue a corridor if the corridor is not considered congested based on our CMP process.
-See the RTP Appendix for the latest CMP report.
+Likewise, PVPC can discontinue a corridor if the corridor is not considered congested based on our CMP process.
+See appendix for latest CMP report.

-Figure 8-1 - CMP Corridors Pioneer Valley Region Congestion HATFIELD WILLIAMSBURG Management Process PELHAM CHESTERFIELD AMHERST - CMP Corridors HADLEY NORTHAMPTON ✓ | WESTHAMPTON 5 Miles (66) BELCHERTOWN - EASTHAMPTON HUNTINGTON WEST BROOKFIELD SOUTH HADLEY GRANBY SOUTHAMPTON (181) (10) MONTGOMERY HOLYO LUDLOW 21 WARREN PALMER A CITICOPEE RUSSELL WESTFIELD WEST SPRINGFIELD BRIMFIELD VILBE AHAM MONSON VVILLE EAST LONGMEADOW SOUTHWICK HAMPDEN HOLLAND (32) (189) (159) LONGMEADOW (192) (186) (83) All regional roads not included to promote clarity.
+Figure 8-1 - CMP Corridors Pioneer Valley Region Congestion WILLIAMSBURG HATFIELD Management Process PELHAM CHESTERFIELD AMHERST - CMP Corridors HADLEY NORTHAMPTON ✓ | WESTHAMPTON 5 Miles (66) BELCHERTOWN - EASTHAMPTON HUNTINGTON WEST BROOKFIELD SOUTH HADLEY GRANBY SOUTHAMPTON (181) (10) MONTGOMERY HOLYO LUDLOW 21 WARREN PALMER A CITICOPEE RUSSELL WESTFIELD WEST SPRINGFIELD BRIMFIELD VILBE AHAM MONSON VVILLE EAST LONGMEADOW SOUTHWICK HAMPDEN HOLLAND (32) (189) (159) LONGMEADOW (192) (186) (83) All regional roads not included to promote clarity.